 Your mother’s sister – mausi

 Your father’s sister – bua

 Your father’s mother – dadi

-**Generally taken in northern India.
-Answers may differ from student to student depending on the region where he/she stays.
+**Generally used in northern India.
+Answers may differ from student to student depending on the region where they stay.